InsungBaek/StarCraft2/README.md

-# StarCraft2
+# StarCraft Ⅱ
-## 3-Dimensional Convolutional Neural Networks for Predicting StarCraft Ⅱ Results and Extracting Key Game Situations
+#### StarCarft Ⅱ result prediction and extraction key situations using PyTorch.